 These professionals should be able to assess damages sustained by the vehicle and communicate all details to the owners.

-They will also use a number of specialty tools to perform minor dent repair to complete rebuilds throughout their careers.
+They will also use several specialty tools to perform minor dent repairs to complete rebuilds throughout their careers.

 How long should car repairs take?